petervanhoef/MyFlickrSearchApp/README.md

  * Foundation: See [Apple Developer](https://developer.apple.com/reference/foundation) for more information
 * Other: none
  * Other frameworks are not included because in such a simple app as this one they would only increase the project's complexity and dependencies.
 When sticking to the Apple Frameworks, maintainebility will be easier.
+ * Flickr API Kits for Objective-C are available, but outdated.

 ## Deployement target
 * iOS 10.1